tirthajyoti/Deep-learning-with-Python/docs/index.md

 I created a utility function file called `DL_utils.py` in the `utils` directory under `Notebooks`.
 We use functions from this module whenever possible in the Jupyter notebooks.

-You can download the module from here: [DL-Utility-Module](https://github.com/tirthajyoti/Deep-learning-with-Python/blob/master/Notebooks/utils/DL_utils.py)
+You can download the module (raw Python file) from here: [DL-Utility-Module](https://raw.githubusercontent.com/tirthajyoti/Deep-learning-with-Python/master/Notebooks/utils/DL_utils.py)

 ## Notebooks